 A Member must fulfill the requirement necessary to lift the automatic suspension prior to requesting a change in Medical Staff category.

-If a Member fails to come into the compliance necessary to lift an automatic suspension within 6 months, the Medical Staff Member shall be considered to have voluntarily resigned Medical Staff Membership and privileges.
+If a Member fails to come into the compliance necessary to lift an automatic suspension within 6 months or if a Member fails to come into the compliance prior to the time necessary to approve their reappointment,, the Medical Staff Member shall be considered to have voluntarily resigned their Medical Staff Membership and privileges.

 A Member that is considered to have voluntarily resigned their Membership and clinical privileges following non-compliance with suspension as outlined above may reapply to the Medical Staff after one (1) year.